Eda Nemoede Casterton: Recognition and memberships

 Casterton received Honorable Mention at the International Art Union (Paris) in 1907 and 1908, was awarded a Silver Medal at the Panama-Pacific International Exposition of 1915, and a Bronze medal at the Sesqui-Centennial Exposition at Philadelphia of 1926.

 Casterton was a member of the American Society of Miniature Painters, British Royal Society of Miniature Painters, Royal Society of Miniature Painters, and the Pennsylvania Societies of Miniature Painters.
 In 1914 she was the vice president of the Chicago Societies of Miniature Painters.
 Between 1949 and 1951 she received awards at the League of the American Pen Women Exhibitions.

 Personal life

 In 1910, Casterton worked in Chicago as an artist and supported her mother and nieces, Eda L. and Alta V. Nemoede.

 On June 29, 1911, Eda Nemoede married William John Casterton in Chicago.
 Their first daughter, Jane was born in 1912.
-Her mother, Mary Nemoede, died on December 8, 1914.
 Their second daughter, Virginia was born in February 1917.
 Casterton was a Christian Scientist.

 William Casterton died February 9, 1948, in Evanston, Illinois.
 In 1952, she moved to Missoula, Montana, where she worked as an artist and lived with her sister.
 She died November 15, 1969, at Palos Verdes Estates, California, at 92 years of age.